Facing a college rejection and considering an appeal letter? Read on to discover how to write a persuasive college appeal letter effectively.

-Appeal letters should be well-crafted.
+Appeal letters should be well-crafted, of course, but how do you write a good appeal letter?
 This section goes over precisely what a well-crafted appeal letter looks like, so you can use these examples to guide your writing.

-The structure of your letter should be similar to other letters you’ve probably written.
+The structure of an appeal letter should be similar to other letters you’ve probably written.
 Include the date, your name, phone number, and address at the top.
 Like this:

 123 Fourth Avenue